NJIT-CS490-SP21/project2-cyp5/README.md

 ## Setup
 1. Run `echo "DANGEROUSLY_DISABLE_HOST_CHECK=true" > .env.development.local` in the project directory

+## Databases setup
+1. Install PostGreSQL: `sudo yum install postgresql postgresql-server postgresql-devel postgresql-contrib postgresql-docs` Enter yes to all prompts.
+2. Initialize PSQL database: `sudo service postgresql initdb`
+3. Start PSQL: `sudo service postgresql start`
+4. Make a new superuser: `sudo -u postgres createuser --superuser $USER` **If you get an error saying "could not change directory", that's okay!
+It worked!**
+5. Make a new database: `sudo -u postgres createdb $USER` **If you get an error saying "could not change directory", that's okay!
+It worked!**
+6. Make sure your user shows up:
+- a) `psql`
+- b) `\du` look for ec2-user as a user
+- c) `\l` look for ec2-user as a database
+7. Make a new user:
+- a) `psql` (if you already quit out of psql)
+- b) Type this with your username and password (DONT JUST COPY PASTE): `create user some_username_here superuser password 'some_unique_new_password_here';` e.g. `create user namanaman superuser password 'mysecretpassword123';`
+- c) \q to quit out of sql
+8. Save your username and password in a `sql.env` file with the format `SQL_USER=` and `SQL_PASSWORD=`.

 ### Create a new database on Heroku and connect to the code
 1. In your terminal, go to the directory with `app.py`
 2. Now set up a new remote Postgres database with Heroku and connect to it locally.